| Colombian

 the procreation of animals.
 The glyph below is supposed to represent

 two animals mating, a fertility symbol (Fig. 11b.).
+THE MARRIED COUPLE-Below the coupling animals are

 two double-spiral motifs (Fig. 11c. and d.) opposing each other.